annembrown/design595/project2.md

 ## Deliverables
 #### Per Team:
-- Research Process Outline (Describe what things you do as part of your research and a script of interview questions)
+- Research Process Outline (Describe what things you will do as part of your research and develop a script of stakeholder interview questions)
-- Research Report Brief (Definition of audience, user personas, website goals, strategies)
+- Research Report (Project goals, success metrics, competitors, and user personas)
 #### Per Individuals:
-- Planning Documentation (User flow diagrams, wireframes, moodboards)
+- Planning Documentation (User flows, wireframes, moodboards)
 - Design as a Clickable Prototype
 - Learning Reflection (1 Page)